liamhays/hpex/README.md

 If you don't want to use HPex's GUI and want to use only the command-line interface, you don't need wxPython.

 wxPython can be difficult to install.
-Look for it first in your distro's package manager, and if it isn't there, try installing via with `pip install wxPython` (or `pip3`).
-If you install with `pip`, be warned that it may take a very long time to install, because `pip` has to compile from source.
+Some distros (including Arch Linux) have it in the package manager. **This is the preferable option.** For other distros, try looking on the wxPython website:
+(https://wxpython.org/pages/downloads/).
+Look for a Python wheel file for your distro.

+If it is no package manager item or Python wheel, try installing via with `pip` or by building the source tarball.
+Note that installing with `pip` does not show progress information, while the source tarball build does. wxPython is a large codebase and that progress info is probably preferable.

 The other requirements are: